 - $100 Global Entry Statement Credit – This benefit has become a standard across high-end travel rewards cards but nonetheless has tangible value.
 Remember, when approved for Global Entry, you're also eligible for the benefits associated with TSA Pre✓ — hopefully no more waiting in any lines.
 If you're current on your Global Entry membership, you can pay for someone else's Global Entry application fee and be reimbursed.
 The name on the application does not need to be yours; an excellent way to help out a spouse or family member!

 - Makes Ultimate Rewards More Valuable – With a Sapphire Preferred, if you choose to redeem your Ultimate Rewards directly through the Ultimate Rewards Travel Portal you'll receive a cash-equivalent value of 1.25 cents per point.
-Instead, with the Sapphire Reserve, those Ultimate Rewards will get you 1.5 cents per point.
-Better yet, if you have another Ultimate Rewards-earning card, including the Chase Freedom®, Chase Freedom Unlimited®, Ink Business Preferred℠ Credit Card, New!
-Ink Business Unlimited℠ Credit Card, or Ink Business Cash℠ Credit Card, you can combine points between your Ultimate Rewards earning accounts.
-By combining your points to a Sapphire Reserve, they instantly become worth 1.5 cents/point towards travel when booked through the Ultimate Rewards travel portal.
+Instead, with the Sapphire Reserve, those Ultimate Rewards will get you 1.5¢ per point.
+Better yet, if you have another Ultimate Rewards-earning card, including the Chase Freedom®, Chase Freedom Unlimited®, Ink Business Preferred℠ Credit Card, Ink Business Unlimited℠ Credit Card, or Ink Business Cash℠ Credit Card, you can combine points between your Ultimate Rewards earning accounts.
+By combining your points to a Sapphire Reserve, they instantly become worth 1.5¢ per point towards travel when booked through the Ultimate Rewards travel portal.

 - Visa Infinite Benefits – Perhaps the most underrated benefits of any credit card are those associated with the class of card within the payment processing network.
 For example, the Chase Slate® credit card is a Visa Platinum card, whereas the Sapphire Preferred is a Visa Signature and the Sapphire Reserve carries the Visa Infinite logo.
 Each class of card brings increasingly impressive benefits, some of which can generate significant savings!